butterymoney/book/molten/motivation.md

 ## Decentralised Autonomous Organisations

 - DAOs are a novel form of organisation, uniquely enabled by blockchains
-- I believe that DAOs, as a form of organisation, obey the following principles:
-    1. Organisations **compete for resources**, including labour, capital, land, raw materials
-    2. Organisations **reallocate resources from lower productivity activities to higher productivity activities** to produce goods and services, from private to public
-    3. Organisations **[tend toward](https://en.wikipedia.org/wiki/Growth_imperative#Firms)** [**growth](https://en.wikipedia.org/wiki/Growth_imperative) as a strategy,** as this improves their standing in the competition for resources
-    4. Organisations are composed of (among other things):
+- Through blockchains, DAOs proffer the benefits of coordinating labour and capital at scale without the downsides of centralisation, such as rent-seeking, corruption, collusion, single-point-of-failure, bureaucracy, and capture that undermine our existing institutions
+- The components of an organisation include, but are not limited to:
+    1. an **objective** or **purpose**
+    2. a membership policy that produces a set of **members**
-        1. an **allocation mechanism** (how the organisation allocates resources), e.g., capitalism, entrepreneurship
+    3. an **allocation mechanism** (how the organisation allocates resources), e.g., capitalism, entrepreneurship
-        2. a **governance mechanism** (how to update the organisation’s properties), e.g., democracy, board of directors, token voting
+    4. a **governance mechanism** (how to update the organisation’s properties), e.g., democracy, board of directors, token-voting
-        3. a **standardised store of value ****(how to represent the value of the organisation’s resources), e.g., currency, equity, tokens
+    5. a **standardised store of value ****(how to represent the value of the organisation’s resources), e.g., currency, equity, tokens
-    5. Stores of Value are **fungible** and can be considered to represent a **claim on some future resources** or **economic rights**, i.e. 1 unit of the Store of Value can be exchanged for 1 unit of value in *Resource A,* 1 unit of value in *Resource B,* or 1 unit of the Store of Value
+- DAOs, like other organisations, **compete for resources**, including labour and capital, and even land and raw materials in the case of Bitcoin, Helium, and CityDAO
+- DAOs **reallocate resources from lower productivity activities to higher productivity activities** to produce goods and services, from private to public
+- Generally, many DAO proponents expect DAOs to outperform relative to traditional institutions in the provision of public, common, or club goods because these are the goods most prone to capture by a centralised entity, e.g. the state
+- It follows that, if Public Goods DAOs are a successful innovation, resources will flow from the State to DAOs and we will see an increase in the provision of public goods that do not suffer from centralisation issues

 ## DAO Governance

-- DAO governance inherently involves a network of participants coordinating, ***without a centralised actor with privileged rights,*** to make decisions in pursuit of some goal or outcome, and is formalised or defined under set of shared context(s), e.g. a geography, the law, a market, a cause, etc.
+*DAO governance involves a network of participants coordinating, **without a centralised actor with privileged rights,** to make decisions in pursuit of some goal or outcome, and is formalised or defined under set of shared context(s), e.g. a geography, the law, a market, a cause, etc.*

-- In DAO governance systems, many of today’s problems cluster around optimising the distribution of governance power of a decentralised system so the system can achieve its goals
+- DAOs, like other organisations, implement their own endogenous rulesets that govern all components and the interactions between them, such as the law in the case of nations, compensation, taxation, resource allocation, social choice, etc.
+- DAOs, like corporations and nations, are also governed by exogenous rulesets dictated by their environment such as the law in the case of corporations, market forces, international relations, physics, blockchain protocols, etc.
+- Governance mechanisms are, therefore, the component of DAOs that mediates all components and the interactions between them.
+In particular, the translation of member preferences into decisions required for the DAO’s instantiation, the enforcement of its boundaries, and its continued operation in accordance with environmental rules, and in respect of competing rulesets, i.e. other DAO governance mechanisms
+- A description of a DAO’s governance mechanism, including the set of functions and parameters under the mechanism’s control, all components, and the interactions between them would sufficiently describe the DAO such that a DAO’s governance mechanism could be considered the DAO itself

 ## DAO Governance Models

-- *Note: We recognise that token-voting, is democratic in nature but far from a democracy, however we will use the term democracy to adhere to convention in the broader literature*
+*Note: We recognise that token-voting, is democratic in nature but far from a democracy, however we will use the term democracy to adhere to convention in the broader literature*

 - Models
     - Direct Democracy
     - Representative Democracy
     - Reputation Voting
     - Republic-like

+### **Direct Democracy**

-### **Direct Democracy → One token, one vote on every proposal**
+***One token, one vote on every proposal***

 **Description**